ezolla/Adidas-Stock-Checker/README.md

 # Adidas Stock Checker

-Monitor your favorite twitter accounts easily, with discord webhook integration!
+Check stock levels for your favorite Adidas products in realtime.

 ## Getting Started